A Suspicious Will or Trust Often Means It’s a Problem:

 Forensic accountants: These witnesses testify about confusing financial transactions, particularly if the documentation is incomplete or the case involves commingled funds.

 Damage experts or appraisers: Certain types of litigation may require that a party establish the value of an asset such as real property or an interest in a closely held business, while others might require that a party establish damages based on lost rents, or market appreciation.
-In certain circumstances, an expert such as an investment expert or a forensic accountant might also serve as an expert with regard to certain types of economic damages.
+In certain circumstances, an expert such as an investment expert or a forensic accountant might also serve as an expert regarding certain types of economic damages.

 Transactional experts: Expert witness testimony may also be helpful in circumstances where a trust or estate owns unique assets or engages in specialized types of transactions or businesses.
 This expert will evaluate and offer an opinion of the defendant’s standard of care.